 I am a student at North Central College in Naperville, Illinois, majoring in French and minoring in English.
 Upon completing my bachelors degree, I intend to pursue a masters degree in French-English translation.
 I have a passion for languages and the crucial role they play in our world, and I am endlessly looking for more opportunities to learn.
 I am inspired to tutor because I value education as one of the greatest opportunities a person can be given, and I love seeing the ideas and ambitions of language students.
 My favorite subject to tutor is French, as the language is incredibly dear to my heart.
 The French language has so much history and rich culture, and it is easy to be inspired by its beauty.
 In my spare hours I enjoy immersing myself in the worlds of literature, exploring the real world around me, and creating art, food, and poetry.

-North Central College - Current Undergrad, French major, English minor
+Undergraduate Degree: North Central College - Current Undergrad, French major, English minor

 ACT English: 34